-Because Food Optimising is practical, flexible and based on healthy everyday foods, it’s suitable for everyone – including young people, pregnant and breast-feeding mums, and people with conditions such as diabetes.
+Because Food Optimising is practical, flexible and based on healthy everyday foods, it’s suitable for everyone – the whole family, pregnant and breastfeeding mums, and people with conditions such as diabetes.

-Family influence is a key factor in a young person’s eating habits and exercise routines.
-We encourage the whole family to make healthy lifestyle changes so that young people are not singled out, and we help parents to support their child in making these changes.
+Family influence is a key factor in children’s eating habits and exercise routines.
+We encourage the whole family to make healthy lifestyle changes and we help parents to support their children in making these changes too.

 Pregnancy and post-natal support